Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

 The two bottom plots of Figure \ref{fig:CRRA} provide an alternative way of illustrating the optimal investment and consumption policies.
-Note that, by \eqref{eq:ratios}, we have $\Pi_t/W_t=\pi_t/X_t$ and $C_t/W_t=c_t/X_t$.
+Note that, by \cref{eq:ratios}, we have $\Pi_t/W_t=\pi_t/X_t$ and $C_t/W_t=c_t/X_t$.
 Therefore, the ratio $\pi^*(x)/x$ is the optimal portfolio weight of the risky asset (that is, the proportion of wealth invested in the risky asset) if the wealth-to-habit ratio is $x$.
 Similarly, $c^*(x)/x$ is the optimal ratio of the (net) consumption rate to wealth for a wealth-to-habit ratio of $x$.
 The two bottom plots of Figure \ref{fig:CRRA} show the ratios $\pi^*(x)/x$ and $c^*(x)/x$ against $x$.
 These ratios enable us to compare our optimal policies with those in other studies.
-For instance, in the infinite-horizon optimal consumption problem of \cite{Merton69}, the optimal portfolio weights and the ratio of the consumption rate to wealth are constants (see, \eqref{eq:Merton_pi_c} below).
-These constants ratios are represented by horizontal dashed lines in the bottom two plots of Figure \ref{fig:CRRA}.\footnote{Here, we assume a power utility of consumption in the Merton problem with constant relative risk-aversion $1-p=0.8$, subjective discount rate $\del=0.3$, excess risky mean return $\mu=0.1$, and volatility $\sig=0.2$.} As the bottom left figure indicates, the agent invest slightly above the Merton portfolio weight when $x<x_0$ (in the austerity region), while investing significantly less than Merton portfolio weight when $x>x_0$.
-The bottom right figure shows that, as $x$ becomes larger than $x_0$, the agent first consumes at a rate above Merton's policy.
+For instance, in the infinite-horizon optimal consumption problem of \cite{Merton69}, the optimal portfolio weights and the ratio of the consumption rate to wealth are constants given by \cref{eq:Merton_pi_c} below.
+These constants ratios are represented by the red horizontal dashed lines in the bottom two plots of Figure \ref{fig:CRRA}.\footnote{Here, we assume a power utility of consumption in the Merton problem with constant relative risk-aversion $1-p=2$, subjective discount rate $\del=0.1$, excess risky mean return $\mu=0.05$, and volatility $\sig=0.2$.} As the bottom left plot indicates, the agent's stock investment is significantly higher than the Merton portfolio weight in the austerity region (i.e when $x<x_0$).
+As $x$ increases above $x_0$, the agent's optimal portfolio weight has a sharp decrease below Merton's weight, and then gradually increases above it.
+As the bottom right plot indicates, the agent takes extreme austerity measure by not consuming when $x<x_0$.
+As $x$ becomes larger than $x_0$, the agent first consumes at a rate above Merton's policy.
 But, once her wealth-to-habit ratio becomes sufficiently large, she consumes at a rate significantly lower than Merton's policy.
-These findings are expected and consistent with other studies involving consumption habit formation.
+These findings are expected and consistent with other studies involving consumption habit formation and loss aversion.
 In particular, habit formation makes the agent more reluctant to consume at a higher rate, since doing so would increase her habit and reduce future utility of consumption.
-In turn, this reluctance in consuming more means that the agent requires less risky investment (than what she would have invested in the absence of habit formation).
-The latter point explains the equity premium puzzle of \cite{Mehra}, which is one of the original motivation of habit formation models.
-Specifically, individuals with habit formation tend to invest \emph{less} in the risky asset.
-Thus, the market has to provide a higher premium (that is, higher than what a model without habit formation would suggest) to attract such individuals.
+Loss aversion, on the other hand, makes the agent wary of consumption below their loss threshold.
+Thus, the agent avoids consumption and builds up her wealth so that, in the future, she is able to consume above her loss threshold.